Dordon: History

 Since the late-1990s, two of the Midlands' largest business/distribution parks (namely Birch Coppice and Core 42) have continued to expand into the countryside north of the village, including the UK head office/national hub for the United Parcel Service (UPS).

 Governance

-The village has its own parish called Dordon civil parish.
-Dordon is part of North Warwickshire in the Dordon Ward, and because of the mining connection the Ward often elects Labour councillors.
-Dordon is part of the Baddesley Ensor ward and is represented by Raymond Sweet of the Labour Party in Warwickshire County Council elections.
-It is part of the North Warwickshire parliamentary constituency.
+The village has its own parish council.
+Dordon is part of North Warwickshire in the Dordon Ward, Dordon is represented by Cllr Byron Melia and Cllr Davina Ridley of Dordon Independent Party in North Warwickshire borough elections.
+Cllr Andrew Wright is the conservative candidate for the county council.
 It was part of the West Midlands European Parliament constituency which was represented by 6 MEPs.

 Public services

 Waste collection services are provided by North Warwickshire Borough Council.
 Water and sewage services are provided by Severn Trent Water and the Sewage Treatment Works is in on the edge of Dordon.
 The distribution network operator for electricity is Central Networks, better known as E.ON UK.
 Unlike most villages in the area it uses a Birmingham (B) postcode rather than a Coventry (CV) postcode, due to its close proximity to Tamworth.
 There is a small sub-post office located in the Co-Operative store on New Street, and the postal town is Tamworth (in Staffordshire).
 Dordon has its own library, formerly operated by Warwickshire County Council. but now run by volunteers belonging to the group "Readers of Roman Way".